Dr Christopher Cowie

 I am also currently co-editing a collection on a similar theme – Companions in Guilt Arguments in Metaethics – with Richard Rowland.
 This will be forthcoming shortly.
 For a summary of the kinds of issues discussed in that collection see my Philosophy Compass piece (below).

 I also work on more traditional issues in Moral Philosophy.
 I have published on measures of welfare – in Sustainable Development - and on axiology – in Philosophical Studies.
 I will be focusing on this side of things a bit more over the next few years: I am currently writing a book on The Repugnant Conclusion for Routledge’s Focus on Philosophy series.
 I am especially interested in how traditional questions in population and axiology interact with questions about the quality of human life: Are our lives, on balance good for us or bad for us?
 How would you tell?
 Do these questions even make sense?
 If so do they help us to resolve the paradoxes of population?

 Prior to coming to Durham, I was a Research Fellow at Fitzwilliam College, Cambridge.
 I took my PhD at Cambridge under the supervision of Professor Hallvard Lillehammer, graduating in 2014.

 - Morality, Epistemic Judgmentand Kinds of Probability.
 Invited Seminar.
 University of Cyprus.
 September 2018.

 - Moral Theory and Population Axiology.
 Santa Fe Institute Workshop on Demography and Applied Population Ethics.
 October 2018.

-- Title TBC.
+- Welfare and the Repugnant Conclusion.
 Pre-Read Seminar.
 University of Edinburgh.
 November 2018.

 - Title TBC.
 Departmental Seminar.
 University of Sheffield.
 March 2019.